buttheadbob/MDK-SE/Continuous-Running-No-Timers-Needed.md

 * `UpdateType.ModApi`:
   Called from a mod.
 An argument will be passed with this flag.

+* `UpdateType.IGC`:
+  A message has been received through the communications system.

 * `UpdateType.Once`:
   Called automatically by the programmable block because the `Runtime.UpdateFrequency` was set to `UpdateFrequency.Once`.
 This flag does not support arguments (but arguments might be passed if another flag is set)